- By-laws of the Board of Trustees

 Non-profit organizations and town-based community or civic groups are not charged fees unless they are sponsoring a profit-making program.
 No admission fees may be charged nor any monies collected with the exception of dues or charges for refreshments by the individual or organization without the express permission of the library.

 Private individuals, for-profit organizations and businesses reserving meeting rooms are charged a room use fee of $50 for meetings that last less than four hours, or $100 for meetings that last more than four hours.
 No admission fees may be charged nor any monies collected with the exception of dues or charges for refreshments by the individual or organization without the express permission of the library.
 Payment should be issued to the Town of Kingston.

 The Library may waive the above-noted fees upon review of each individual request for waiver.

 The Library may require that an organization obtain the services of the Kingston Police Department for traffic control, security or any other purpose.
 The Library may require that an organization provide its own insurance.

 Groups needing to use Library equipment must reserve such equipment in advance.

 Groups using Library facilities and equipment are responsible for any damages.
 Facilities should be left in the same condition found upon entry.
 Organizations or individuals leaving the meeting room in an unacceptable condition will be billed a standard custodial fee of $35.00 an hour for the time it requires to return the room to an acceptable condition.
 Meetings are to be conducted in an orderly manner and participants should avoid disturbing others using the Library at the same time.

-Groups may not store items in the Meeting Room unless permission has been granted in advance by the Library Director, and the Library assumes no responsibility for any item left in the Meeting Room.
+Groups may not store items in the Activities Room unless permission has been granted in advance by the Library Director, and the Library assumes no responsibility for any item left in the Activities Room.

 Non-municipal groups may be required to show a certificate of insurance showing evidence of coverage and naming the Town of Kingston as an insured party.